 The first panel displays statistics about the current model.
 The maximum number of nodes is controlled by license.
 The maximum number of images and text strings can be modified through the Application Settings menu command or by directly editing the SWMXP.INI file.

-The Text Defaults dialog shows the display and labelling parameters for text on the model.
+The Text Drawing dialog shows the display and labelling parameters for text on the model.